wblewis7/IPMcode_phij_estimation/README.md

 # S.GA.NOBO.IPM.Simple.Code.R
 R code for running the integrated population model using demographic data from northern bobwhites.
 The model is female-specific and structured by age (juvenile, subadult, or adult), season (breeding (June - September) or non-breeding (October -
 March)), and year.
-Adult survived each month based on the breeding-season survival rate.
+Adults survive each month during the breeding season based on the breeding-season survival rate.
 Juveniles enter the population in each month June - September based on the number of surviving adults and the monthly per-capita productivity rates.
 Juveniles survive until the non-breeding season based on the juvenile survival rate, after which they transition to subadults.
 Subadults and adults survive through the non-breeding season based on the age-specific non-breeding survival rate, with subadults transitioning to adults at the start of the breeding season in April.
 Vital rates vary yearly based on a Normal distribution with a global mean and standard deviation.
 Survival of subadults and adults were assessed throughout the year via radiotelemetry.
 Monthly per-capita productivity rates were assessed each month June - September from nest monitoring data.
 The model incorporates uncertainty in the total number of chicks produced